 RGB is “Style”.
 It looks cool!
 That’s it!
 Since it requires wiring, it may make your build take a bit longer to set up, but it looks cool!

 No performance gain.
-Perhaps a slight loss in performance due to the slight increase in the ambient temperature.
+Perhaps a slight loss in performance is due to the slight increase in the ambient temperature.